kmjones1979/scaffold-eth-2-solidity/README.md

 ## Checkpoint 4: Modifying our frontend

 Open up `packages/nextjs/pages/index.tsx` and examine the source code.
-Notice that the current value of `greet` is set to `null`.
+Notice that the current value of `greeting` is set to `null`.
 If needed reference the Scaffold-ETH docs below.

 > [Scaffold-ETH 2 Docs - useScaffoldContractRead](https://docs.scaffoldeth.io/hooks/useScaffoldContractRead)